multiply-org/readme/README.md

 This file gives an overview about the repositories in the MULTIPLY organization.
+For more information on the MULTIPLY project, visit http://www.multiply-h2020.eu/ .

 The repositories may be categorized as such: